nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 Of these 8 parameters, only `sName` and `subj` vary by subject area.
 Upon further exploration, it seemed that most of these parameters could even just be ignored – the only necessary ones were `t`, `sBy`, and `subj`.

-On the main “Schedule of Classes” page, there's a dropdown of all subject areas.
+On the main "Schedule of Classes" page, there's a dropdown of all subject areas.
 They're formatted the same as the `sName` parameter, so I figured if a list existed, it'd be there.

 ![The subject area dropdown on the schedule of classes.](./subj-area-dropdown.png)